.png)

 7.Please proofread your submission for grammatical errors.

 8.DO NOT use "texting lingo".
-Properly spell all words.
+Properly spell all words (unless it goes with the theme of your poem).

 9.To ensure proper lineation, please use the "Enter" key to start a new line, indicating intended breaks.